 (iii) Money and prices.
-Primitive decentralized markets work by barter: two or more people get together and exchange goods or services, to the mutual benefit of all parties to the transaction; the process may be repeated as often as desired.
-One may hope that the final outcome is optimal, in the sense that no traders could have done better by trading with each other (more precisely, that no group of traders could have improved the welfare of all its members by trading within the group only.
-In economic theory, such outcomes are called core outcomes).
-In practice, in reasonably large markets-or even in fairly small ones-identifying the bartering groups, and deciding on the barters to be implemented, is so complex, involved, and fraught with uncertainty that barter is unlikely to achieve an outcome that is anywhere close to optimal.
+Primitive decentralized markets work by barter: Two or more people get together and exchange goods or services, to the mutual benefit of all parties to the transaction; the process may be repeated as often as desired.
+One may hope that the final outcome is optimal, in the sense that no traders could have done better by trading with each other.4 In practice, in reasonably large markets-or even in fairly small ones-identifying the bartering groups, and deciding on the barters to be implemented, is so complex, involved, and fraught with uncertainty that barter is unlikely to achieve an outcome that is anywhere close to optimal.